Orders of Nikshych's Hopf algebra: Duality, (co)characters, and Hopf automorphisms

-The irreducible representations of $H$ of dimension $2$ come from the $1$-dimensional representations of $A_0$ which are not $g$-invariants.
-Therefore, their orbits have two elements: $K^{i,j}$ and $K^{j,i}$ for some $i\neq j$.
+The irreducible representations of $H$ of dimension $2$ come from the $1$-dimensional representations of $A_0$ which are not $g$-invariant.
+Therefore, their orbits have two elements: $K^{i,j}$ and $K^{j,i}$ for $i\neq j$.
 Such representations are parameterized by pairs $(i,j)$ with $i<j$.
 We denote them by $W_{ij}$.
 There are $\frac{p(p-1)}{2}$ such representations.
 The elements $g$ and $u_a^k u_b^l$ act on $W_{ij}$ as the matrices